TheRenegadeCoder/ultimate-python-project-template/README.md

-# python-project-template
+# The Ultimate Python Project Template

-The ultimate Python project template
+This repo serves as a Python project template.